chris-briddock/ChristopherBriddock.Identity/README.md

 1. Clone the repository: `git clone https://github.com/chris-briddock/ChristopherBriddock.Identity.git`
 2. Open the solution.
 3. Ensure you have added migrations for the Service.Identity project with Entity Framework Core.
-4. Ensure you have an PostgreSQL database and RabbitMQ or Azure Service Bus available at minimum
+4. Ensure you have an SQL Server database and RabbitMQ or Azure Service Bus available at minimum
 5. Optionally you can also use Seq, Azure Application Insights and Redis.
 6. Please configure all placeholder values in appsettings.json in both services.
 7. Build and run the Web API.